Mutasarrifate of Jerusalem: Boundaries

 The division was bounded on the west by the Mediterranean, on the east by the River Jordan and the Dead Sea, on the north by a line from the mouth of the river Auja to the bridge over the Jordan near Jericho, and on the south by a line from midway between Gaza and Arish to Aqaba.

 Maps

 Below are a series of contemporary Ottoman maps showing the "Quds Al-Sharif Sancağı" or "Quds Al-Sharif Mutasarrıflığı".
 The 1907 maps show the 1860 borders between Ottoman Syria and the Khedivate of Egypt, although the border was moved to the current Israel-Egypt border in 1906, and the area north of the Negev Desert is labelled "Filastin" (Palestine).

 Administrative divisions

+C.R.
+Condor described the administrative duties which he saw performed in Palestine in 1874:

-Administrative divisions of the Mutasarrifate (1872-1909):
+Administrative divisions of the Mutasarrifate (1872–1909):